 - Since individuals with MCI have increased risk of developing dementia, they should undergo regular monitoring.
 While there are no specific guidelines, clinicians should follow an objective measure every 6 to 12 months or when new symptoms develop.

-- There is a notable overlap between MCI and depression.
-Individuals with MCI, then, require screening and evaluation for depression.
+- Given the overlap between MCI and depression, individuals with MCI benefit from screening and evaluation for depression.
 If depression is diagnosed, it should be treated.
 Having both MCI and depression may lead to an even higher risk of MCI progressing to dementia.
-It is possible, then, that treating the depression can attenuate at least some of that risk.4
+It is possible, then, that treating the depression can attenuate at least some of that risk.

 Coordination of care